awsdocs/aws-direct-connect-user-guide/doc_source/add-peer-to-vif.md

 1. Select the virtual interface and choose **Actions**, **Add Peering**\.

-1. \(Private virtual interface\) To add an IPv4 BGP peer, do the following:
+1. \(Private virtual interface\) To add IPv4 BGP peers, do the following:
    + To have AWS generate your router IP address and Amazon IP address, select **Auto\-generate peer IPs**\.
    + To specify these IP addresses yourself, clear **Auto\-generate peer IPs**\.
 For **Your router peer IP**, type the destination IPv4 CIDR address to which Amazon should send traffic\.
 In the **Amazon router peer IP** field, type the IPv4 CIDR address to use to send traffic to AWS\.
 ![\[Add BGP peering for IPv4\]](http://docs.aws.amazon.com/directconnect/latest/UserGuide/images/add_bgp_peering.png)

-1. \(Public virtual interface\) To add an IPv4 BGP peer, do the following:
+1. \(Public virtual interface\) To add IPv4 BGP peers, do the following:
    + For **Your router peer IP**, type the IPv4 CIDR destination address where traffic should be sent\.
    + For **Amazon router peer IP**, type the IPv4 CIDR address to use to send traffic to AWS\.

-1. \(Private or public virtual interface\) To add an IPv6 BGP peer, the **Auto\-generate peer IPs** is selected by default\.
+1. \(Private or public virtual interface\) To add IPv6 BGP peers, the **Auto\-generate peer IPs** is selected by default\.
 The peer IPv6 addresses are automatically assigned from Amazon's pool of IPv6 addresses; you cannot specify custom IPv6 addresses\.
 ![\[Add BGP peering for IPv6\]](http://docs.aws.amazon.com/directconnect/latest/UserGuide/images/add_bgp_peering_ipv6.png)

 1. In the **BGP ASN** field, type the Border Gateway Protocol \(BGP\) Autonomous System Number \(ASN\) of your gateway; for example, a number between 1 and 65534\.
 For a public virtual interface, the ASN must be private or already whitelisted for the virtual interface\.